nutanix/karbon-platform-services/cli/samples/datasources/readme.md

 # Creating a Data Source

-Read about data source and category details and requirements in the [Karbon Platform Services for IoT Admin Guide](https://portal.nutanix.com/#/page/docs/details?targetId=Xi-IoT-Infra-Admin-Guide:Xi-IoT-Infra-Admin-Guide).
+Read about data source and category details and requirements in the [Karbon Platform Services for IoT Admin Guide](https://portal.nutanix.com/page/documents/details?targetId=Karbon-Platform-Services-Admin-Guide:Karbon-Platform-Services-Admin-Guide).

 ## Example Usage

 Create a data source with attributes you've defined in a YAML file.

-`user@host$ kpsctl create -f my-mqtt-datasource.yaml`
+`user@host$ kps create -f my-mqtt-datasource.yaml`

 # Creating The Data Source YAML File